-As Howard Schultz would put it, he became “enamored” by the coffee experience people had in the Italians bars.
+As Howard Schultz would put it, he became “enamored” by people’s coffee experience in the Italian bars.

-Places where the Barista knew the name of each person entering it and the coffee experience was about more than just a cup of coffee, it was about creating this sense of community.
+Places where the Barista knew the name of each person entering it, and the coffee experience was about more than just a cup of coffee; it was about creating this sense of community.

-When Howard looked at the way Italian experienced coffee, he understood the real segment of the business that could have made Starbucks truly successful was serving coffee directly to consumers.
+When Howard looked at the way he experienced Italian coffee, he understood the real segment of the business that could have made Starbucks truly successful was serving coffee directly to consumers.

 The objective was to replicate the Italian experience back in the US.
 Thus, making Starbucks – in the words of its founder – the third place between work and home.

-What’s Starbucks mission?
+What’s Starbucks’ mission?